boulder-on/JPassport/README.md

 Linked l = new Linked_Impl(PassportFactory.loadMethodHandles("libforeign", Linked.class));
 ```

-JPassport works in one of 3 modes:
+JPassport works in one of 2 modes:

-1. Using the Classfile API to build a class that implements the given interface.
+1. Using the Class-file API to build a class that implements the given interface.
    1. PassportFactory.link()
    2. This is a fast method that creates generally fast code (in my example code it takes about 20ms to generate the class)
 2. Writing a class that implements your interface, compiling it and passing it back to you.
    1. PassportFactory.link_written()
    2. The process to write, compile and load the class is relatively slow, but that is a one-time cost. (in my example code it takes about 2s to generate the class)
    3. This method creates code you can see and hand optimize (see jpassport.build.home)
-4. Creating a proxy object that implements the given interface.
-   1. PassportFactory.proxy()
-   5. The fastest way to create a class
-   6. Only works with simple cases at the moment (primitives and arrays of primitives)
-   7. Very slow implemenaton, Java proxy classes are not known to be fast, extensive use of reflection while running keeps it slow)
-   8. Debuggable since you can step through each line of code.

 # Callback example